HandsOnDataViz/book/docs/HandsOnDataViz.md

 an online spreadsheet tool.
 Also, will you be working solo or with other people?
-For collaborative projects, consider using an online spreadsheet tool that’s designed to allow other team members to simultaneously view or edit data, such as Google Sheets.
+For collaborative projects, consider using an online spreadsheet tool that’s designed to allow other team members to simultaneously view or edit data.
+In this book, we emphasize public, shared datasets, so our examples feature Google Sheets.
+But most of the spreadsheet methods we teach are common across other spreadsheet tools, and we point out exceptions where relevant.

+About data formats:

 Spreadsheet tools organize data in different formats.
 When you download spreadsheet data to your personal computer, you typically see its